ember-cli/ember-cli.github.io/_posts/2013-04-06-developing-addons-and-blueprints.md

 This will insert the current environment the app is running under wherever `{% raw %}{{content-for 'environment'}}{% endraw %}` is placed.
 The `contentFor` function will be called for each `{% raw %}{{content-for}}{% endraw %}` tag in `index.html`.

+### Writing to the Command Line

+Every addon is sent an instance of the parent application's command line output stream.
+If you want to write out to the command line in your addon's `index.js` file, you should use `this.ui.writeLine` rather than `console.log`.
+This will make the output obey the `--silent` flag available with many ember-cli commands.

+{% highlight javascript %}
+module.exports = {
+  name: 'ember-cli-command-line-output',

+  included: function(app) {
+    this.ui.writeLine('Including external files!');
+  }
+}
+{% endhighlight %}

 ### Advanced customization
 If you want to go beyond the built in customizations or want/need more advanced control in general, the following are some of the hooks